SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 Using this insight, we build lightweight post-block adapters that train only a fraction of the model’s parameters and achieve **remarkably close performance to SFT**.

-If you’re curious about how far activation steering can really go, this post is for you 😊.

 **Note**: This post is aimed at readers comfortable with transformers and some linear algebra.
 We’ll keep the math light but precise.

 ### The Paradigm: Activation Steering vs. Fine-Tuning